Home » Blog » Gift Ideas for Home Canners (Holiday 2025 Update)

 Ball Complete Book of Home Preserving

-This is an excellent book of research-tested recipes for canning and preserving at home.
-It includes detailed instructions for beginners, tips for experienced cooks, and 400 safe water bath and pressure canning recipes, including jams, jellies, salsa, relish, pickles, tomatoes, vegetables, meats, soups, stews, and sauces.
+An excellent book of research-tested recipes for canning and preserving at home.
+This book includes detailed instructions for beginners, tips for experienced cooks, and 400 safe water bath and pressure canning recipes, including jams, jellies, salsa, relish, pickles, tomatoes, vegetables, meats, soups, stews, and sauces.

 The All New Ball Book of Canning and Preserving